 For those that have the resources, we encourage you to continue to support our small businesses, as they are the backbone of our community.
-Many of our small businesses are still open as of now, and they need your support.
-On this page, we have a list of dozens of Oceanside restaurants that are still operating and providing take-out and delivery options.
-They all need your support!

 We welcome the opportunity to serve our community and encourage you to stay in touch with us as to how we can best be of service to you.

 Oceanside Chamber of Commerce

 FOOD TO GO: Oceanside Restaurants, Wineries & Breweries Offering Take-out

 Community members can support their favorite local businesses by taking advantage of takeout and delivery options including Grubhub, Postmates, Door Dash and Uber Eats!
 Below shows an updated list of Oceanside restaurants open and offering these services.
 More Info.

 Shopping local is especially important during this time and will help to our keep our small businesses alive!
 We have compiled a list of Chamber members open and offering their services, whether that be virtual or in-person.
 More Info.